-There are many different ways to heat your home during the cold months here in Mount Sidney, VA.
+There are many different ways to heat your home during the cold months here in Staunton, VA.
 We at Vailes Home Services are knowledgeable and have experience with all of them.
-Call us at any time to discuss the best one for your Mount Sidney, VA home.
+Call us at any time to discuss the best one for your Staunton, VA home.
 Lately we’ve been fielding residential calls regarding oil-fired systems, or oil furnaces.
 An interesting fact about oil furnaces––of the 111 million households in the United States, approximately 8 million use heating oil as their main heating fuel.

 To understand how these oil-fired systems, or oil furnaces, work, you need to know there are only three ways for them to distribute heat: